-The thing about road trips, of course, is the actual journey itself rather than the destination; the way the scenery takes your breath away, and the excitement – or danger – of negotiating tight hairpin bends, not so easy in an older van.
+It’s about the way the scenery takes your breath away or the excitement – or fear – of negotiating tight hairpin bends (which is not so easy if you’re driving a larger motorhome).

-And what about driving right on the edge of a mountain road with little to stop you tumbling over the side?
+And what about driving right on the edge of mountain roads with little to stop you tumbling over the side?
 Fair to say, there have been a few occasions of white knuckles during these best road trips!

 Indeed, we like to think that this is our version of the TV programme, The World’s Most Dangerous Roads.
 In reality, it’s nowhere near as scary but it feels just as exhilarating to us.

 1. On the A82 from Loch Lomond to Glencoe in Scotland

 A beautiful drive whatever the weather, the mountains on either side are rocky and wild and there is a visitor centre at Glencoe with a great campsite right next door.

 Our experience driving along the A82 was one of awe and embarrassment.
 The former was due to the amazing scenery, especially when the sun came out.
 The latter?
 Madam blew a hole in her exhaust.
 People were looking for the Sherman tank coming through the glen!

 2. Horseshoe Pass on the A542 in Wales

 This is a lovely road trip.
 We drove from north to south towards Llangollen.
 There are some wonderful bends which reveal more of the stunning Welsh mountains at each turn.

 It is one of those road trips where you are not sure which window to look out of.
 And there is a café at the top where you can enjoy the views with a lovely cuppa.